What is an Online Flex Loan?Published on January 7, 2022 by Daniel Azzoli

 4. Eligibility Criteria

-A high credit score is often a prerequisite for borrowing money.
+A high credit score is sometimes a prerequisite for borrowing money.
 There are a lot of financial institutions that require their borrowers to have a prime score before they’re willing to lend them money.
 Ordinarily, this may make it hard if you need to borrow money with a subprime score.

 With some online flex loans direct lenders, your credit score isn’t the only determining factor when reviewing your application.
 They may look to your ability to repay the loan (that is, your pay schedule, income, and current debt load) to determine if you can handle a flex loan.